sje30/eglen2015/reviews1/response1.md

 Dear Christophe,

-We thank you and the reviewers for the positive comments on the manuscript.
+I thank you and the reviewers for the positive comments on the manuscript.

 Please see below for my response to each reviewer.
 Comments from each reviewer are numbered and indented below.
-Changes made to the manuscript are highlighted in Olive Green and annotated in the manuscript with the corresponding number.  e.g. R2.5 refers to point 5 of referee 2.
+Changes made to the manuscript are highlighted in Olive Green and annotated in the manuscript with the corresponding number.  e.g. R2.5 refers to point 5 of referee\ 2.

 Yours faithfully,